The 10 most famous Iceland waterfalls

 Iceland is full of treasures, and the waterfalls are one of them.
-They have even been coveted in the past by foreign investors wanting to us the power of these falls in order to produce energy.
-Hopefully they couldn't do that thanks to a certain Sigríður Tómasdóttir, but that's another story...
+They have even been coveted in the past by foreign investors wanting to use the power of these falls in order to produce energy.

-If you are planning a trip for a few days and you do not know which waterfall to visit, here is a handy guide to the most beautiful waterfalls in Iceland.
-Each one is unique and will offer you something new, breathtaking and memorable, just follow the guide!
+So here is a handy guide to the most beautiful waterfalls in Iceland.
+Each one is unique and will offer you something new, breathtaking and memorable.
+Just follow the guide!

 You may have already noticed that most of them ended with "foss", it simply means "waterfall" in Icelandic.

 Here are our top 10 waterfalls that you can come and admire in our little island:

 This top is not necessarily in order or out of order.
 We know from experience that everyone has their own favorite waterfall.

 We can do a lot of things to make you have a good stay in Iceland, but for tastes and colors, there is nothing we can do!

 Which ones to visit?
 Where to find them?
 Keep on reading, learn and discover the wonderful waterfalls that the land of ice and fire has to offer.

 To make things easier, here is a map that will help you to locate the differents cascades and have an overview of their spread in the country.

 As you can see many of them are situated in the west side of the country.
 It makes them easily accessible from the capital city of Reykjavik.